hakszi/Linux-scripting/README.md

-# network package examiner
+# dns-block-analyzer
-	- captures network packages for 30 sec, sorts, formats, deduplicates them, and prints them on the console.
+	- captures a specified ammount of packages (or for a duration), and evaluates what DNS addresses have been blocked
-	- note: run with "-l" flag to choose interface, and "-h" for detailed description.
-By default it'll choose the first available interface.
+	- use: debug purposes, when a service / website doesn't work, and need to diagnose.
 	- note: to be run with elevated privileges (sudo)!
 	- dependencies: tshark

 # jupyter to pdf